ianfamero/tars-wp-starter/README.md

 # TARS WP Starter
-A WordPress starter theme made with Tars CSS
+A WordPress starter theme built on top of Tars CSS